Guide to Gamefish of the Amazon

-This is certainly the case with the largest members of the of the Characin family, tambaqui and pirapitinga.
+This is certainly the case with the largest members of the of the Characiforme Order, tambaqui and pirapitinga.
 Not only are they commonly confused with each other and a whole range of other smaller characins (called pacu as a group), but they have even undergone changes in their scientific names and classification in recent years.
 These two giants (formerly classified as Colossoma and currently split into the genera Colossoma and Piaractus) are unique not only in being (after the arapaima) the two largest scaled fishes in the region but in occupying an ecological niche that has few parallels anywhere else in the world.

 Tambaqui can get huge.
 Specimens of 3 feet in length and weighing in at over 70 pounds are not exceptional.
 Unfortunately for the sportfisherman, these highly prized (and pricey) food fish are heavily harvested by commercial fishermen, especially during their spawning migrations when they are at their most accessible.
-This doesn't leave too many options for a successful sport fishery, although pockets of these big characins are sometimes encountered by peacock anglers in small tributaries of some peacock bass rivers.
+This doesn't leave too many options for a successful sport fishery, although pockets of these big characins are sometimes encountered by peacock anglers in small tributaries of some southern Amazon peacock bass rivers.

 Thankfully pirapitinga (Piaractus brachypomus) are not as highly desirable a food fish and they are not heavily harvested in any organized manner in the Amazon basin.
 This fortuity enables sportfishermen to more readily access them in their low water habitat.
 These broad shouldered and brawny fish can be found in or near fast current and are perfectly fit for such an environment.
 They have huge anal fins and extremely wide, thick tails.
 When hooked they use their powerful oval body against the current and make incredible heart stopping runs.
-With the force of fast water added to their own weight and power, they can be almost unstoppable.
+With the force of fast water added to their own weight and power, they can seem almost unstoppable.

 Typical tackle for these fish is similar to that used for big peacock bass and payara.
-Thirty to fifty pound-braid and an equally-stout wire leader are essential.
+Thirty to sixty-five pound-braid and an equally-stout wire leader are essential.
 When water levels are extremely low, denying them access to fruit from overhanging branches, they will opportunistically take a variety of lures.
 Some of the best include; Blue Fox Vibrax spinners (#5), Yo Zuri Surface Squirt, and 5-inch jerk baits.
-When the waters rise just a bit, pirapitinga will quickly apprehend a sweet piece of jungle fruit dead drifted on a big circle hook!
+When the waters rise just a bit, pirapitinga will quickly apprehend a sweet piece of jungle fruit dead-drifted on a big circle hook!

 Even though poorly known, Pirapitinga are one of the best fighting fish in freshwater.
-Recently explored fisheries in Brazil have given easier access to sportfishermen.
+Recently explored fisheries in Brazil have given easier access to sport fishermen.
 It won't take long for the word to spread and for these big bruisers to be recognized and valued for their extraordinary sportfishing prowess.

 Telling them apart

 Pirapitinga are more deeply rhomboidal than their evenly oval cousins.
-Their coloring is more muted, typically a light blue-gray to steely gray above and a darker gray to brownish gray below.
+Their coloring is more muted, typically a light blue-gray to steely gray above and gray to brownish gray below.
 The pirapitinga's dentiton is different as well, sporting a second row of molars in the upper jaw as opposed to the tambaqui's single row.

 The Fish, the Forest & the Fruit